For privacy, legal, and AI product teams

 Automated Decision-Making

-Individuals have the right not to be subject to decisions based solely on automated processing that produce legal effects.
+Individuals have the right not to be subject to a decision based solely on automated processing (including profiling) producing legal effects or similarly significantly affecting them.
+Article 22(2) to (4) set the exceptions, safeguards, and Article 9 restrictions.

 Right to be Informed